alexisbmills/highcharts-pattern-fill/README.md

 following parameters as such:

 {
-  patternFixed: patternFixed
+  patternFixed: patternFixed,
-  color1: color1
+  color1: color1,
-  color2: color2
+  color2: color2,
+  strokeWidth: 1
 }

 where patternFixed is a string from the list of fixed patterns supported, while